IDMNYU/audiolab/docs/arp.md

 ![TTSH with patch cables](./img/ttsh_patched.jpg "TTSH with patch cables")

 > \* *More audio connector trivia*: original ARP equipment used **Switchcraft** [**"Tini-Jax"**](http://www.switchcraft.com/Category.aspx?Parent=60) connectors for all its synthesizers' front-panel connections.
 Somewhat rare today, in the 1960s and 70s this connector was a competitor to the 3.5mm / 1/8" mini-phone jacks considered standard today after being popularized by the Sony Walkman.
 Tini-Jax were used by ARP (and Buchla) as an alternative to the larger 1/4" phono jacks used by Moog.
 3.5mm / 1/8" cables will work just fine in a Tini-Jax socket, though they may feel a little loose; *however, a Tini-Jax plug can damage or break a normal 3.5mm jack*.
-The TTSH in the IDM analog studio uses standard 3.5mm jacks.
+The TTSH in the IDM Audio Lab uses standard 3.5mm jacks.
 Because the TTSH uses two-conductor (+ and -) cables, it's somewhat easier to integrate with other A/V equipment than the Serge system.

 The 3.5mm cables in the IDM Audio Lab are stackable by inserting one cable into the back of another.
-The are stored against the wall in the analog studio area, and are color-coded by length.
+The are stored against the wall in the modular synthesizer area, and are color-coded by length.

 <img src = "./img/eurocables.jpg" width="50%" title="3.5 mm patch cables" alt="3.5 mm patch cables">